iamtonybologna/freebird/README.md

 # Freebird/Space Jam
 =====================
-Playlist Voting App Using Node.js, React, and Websockets
+A playlist voting App Using Node.js, React, and Websockets that allows users have a say in what music they want to listen to next.

 Host page: https://desolate-temple-13043.herokuapp.com/host